NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/robopoint.md

 <img width="960px" src="images/robopoint_spot.GIF">

 This tutorial provides a demo application for robotic manipulation using a Vision-Language Model (VLM) pipeline combined with a Large Language Model (LLM) to articulate manipulators using natural language.
-The RoboPoint inference pipeline generates 2D action points, which can be projected to 3D targets using depth maps or common algorithms like OpenCVs [solvePNP](https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html).
+The RoboPoint inference pipeline generates 2D action points, which can be projected to 3D targets using depth maps or renowned algorithms like OpenCV [solvePNP](https://docs.opencv.org/4.x/d5/d1f/calib3d_solvePnP.html).
 The computed 3D targets can be fed into motion planning and deployed to real hardware or simulation environments like Isaac Sim.
 Future phases will include ROS2 integration with an Isaac Sim pipeline and the implementation of quantization methods.

 In this tutorial we will guide you through:

 1. Setting up the environment using jetson-containers
-    2. Connecting a Boston Dynamics Spot with Arm to RoboPoint VLM
+2. Connecting a [Boston Dynamics Spot with Arm](https://bostondynamics.com/products/spot/arm/){:target="_blank"} to RoboPoint VLM
 3. Issuing commands using natural language prompts
 4. Executing pick-and-place operations

 ## RoboPoint VLM for embodied AI